luismond/tm2tb/README.md

 # Tests

-In the test folder you can find bilingual translation files in many languages, which you can use to test the app's functionality
+In the tests folder you can find bilingual translation files in many languages, which you can use to test the app's functionality

 # License